sksamuel/hoplite/README.md

-## Property Sources (New in 1.1.0)
+## Property Sources

-The `PropertySource` interface is how Hoplite locates configuration values.
-By supporting several different implementations for providing config, Hoplite makes it easy to allow per-system or per-user overrides of config.
+The `PropertySource` interface is how Hoplite reads configuration values.

-Typically your config resides in files, and so the `ConfigFilePropertySource` locates these files and loads them.
+Hoplite supports several built in property source implementations, and you can write your own if required.

-However there are several other built in property sources which will read config from other places.
+Typically your config resides in files, and so the `ConfigFilePropertySource` is used for file / resource based config.

 This is the list of built in property sources, and the order is from top to bottom.
 Configuration values in a higher priority source take precedence over those in lower sources.